-For some reason, however, this same courtesy is not extended to employees struggling with mental health issues.
+For some reason, however, this same courtesy is not always extended to employees struggling with mental health issues.

 They are mostly encouraged to shrug off their depression or their anxiety and to show up for work regardless of their mental acuity on that particular day.
-They’re expected to be engaged, productive, courteous, and approachable, otherwise, they’re accused of having an “attitude”.
+They’re expected to be engaged, productive, courteous, and approachable.
+Otherwise, they’re accused of having an “attitude.”

 Mental health is one of those rare issues where doing the right thing for the employees aligns perfectly with what’s good for the bottom line.
 Companies have a strong financial incentive to address the mental health epidemic in the workplace, and here are the numbers that back that up:

-- 50% of employees with anxiety can’t sustain close relationships — good interpersonal relations are the cornerstone of high employee engagement; mental health issues throw a wrench in that, making it difficult for employees to connect with their colleagues.
+- 50% of employees with anxiety can’t sustain close relationships — good interpersonal relations are the cornerstone of high employee engagement; mental health issues throw a wrench in that, making it difficult for employees to connect with their colleagues2.

 Managing burn-out is extremely important because a) it results in lower productivity and loss of revenue, and b) it can trigger more serious health conditions, such as anxiety or depression.

 Most organizations are now treating this syndrome as if it actually is a mental health problem.
-Since it has a detrimental impact on engagement levels, it makes sense for companies to help employees manage burn-out before it spins out of control and evolves into something that’s more difficult (and more expensive) to deal with.
+Since it has a detrimental impact on engagement levels, it makes sense for companies to help employees manage burn-out before it spins out of control and evolves into something that’s more difficult to deal with.

 These numbers may look intimidating, but there’s hope for savvy businesses yet.